Advanced search

 Phenoxymethylpenicillin 250 mg Film-Coated Tablets are for oral use.

-Each tablet should be swallowed whole with water, at least 30 minutes before food, as ingestion of phenoxymethylpenicillin with meals slightly reduces the absorption of the drug.
+Each tablet should be swallowed whole with water, at least 30 minutes before or 2 hours after food, as ingestion of phenoxymethylpenicillin with meals slightly reduces the absorption of the drug.

 The usual dosage recommendations are as follows: